rherrmann/eclipse-extras/README.md

 ### Key Binding for the Open With... menu
 The key sequence <kbd>Shift+F3</kbd> can be used to show the _Open With_ menu for the selected file.
 The menu provides a list of alternative editors to open the file in.

+### Key Binding to Delete the Currently Edited File
+If the currently active editor shows a file from the workspace, the key sequence <kbd>Alt+Del</kbd> can be used to delete this file and close the corresponding editor.
+The command invokes the regular delete operation so that the behavior is the same as if the edited file was deleted from one of the navigation views.

 ## Installation
 You can install Eclipse Extras directly from this software site: http://rherrmann.github.io/eclipse-extras/repository/